 - Monitoring the eruption of wisdom teeth and referral to oral surgeon if needed.

 Developmental milestones are important in your child's life, from infancy to young adulthood.
 Your understanding of these milestones can transition to them taking responsibility for their overall health as an adult.
-By beginning dental care early and upholding regular visits to the dentist, you're setting your child on the right track for a lifetime of healthy smiles.
+By beginning dental care early and making regular visits to the dentist, you're setting your child on the right track for a lifetime of healthy smiles.

-About the author: Donna Rounsaville, RDH, BS., has been a dental hygienist in private practice for 31 years.
+About the author: Donna Rounsaville, RDH, BSc., has been a dental hygienist in private practice for 31 years.
 She has used her experience with the prevention of dental problems and the importance of healthy eating to educate children in local schools in her hometown of Flemington, New Jersey.
 Donna is also passionate about infection control and office safety for dental workers, providing yearly training to her office colleagues.
 Active with the Girl Scouts as a leader and with children's liturgy at her church, Donna uses her communication and leadership skills to motivate young people in her community.
 She has been writing for Colgate since 2013.